gbxyz/pepper/README.md

 ## Transform Commands

+- `create domain PARAMS` - create a domain object.
+See ["Creating Domain Objects"](#creating-domain-objects) for more information.
 - `create host PARAMS` - create a host object.
 See ["Creating Host Objects"](#creating-host-objects) for more information.
 - `clone TYPE OLD NEW` - clone a domain or contact object `OLD` into a new object identified by `NEW`. `TYPE` is one of `domain` or `contact`.
 - `update TYPE CHANGES` - update an object. `TYPE` is one of `domain`, `host`, or `contact`.
 See ["Object Updates"](#object-updates) for further information.